grafana/business-input/docs/sources/variables.md

 {{< figure src="/media/docs/grafana/panels-visualizations/business-input/1st-variable.png" class="border" alt="Variable `from`" >}}

-- Create another variable related to the first variable using the `Business Input Data Source` and `Code editor` variable type `Query`.
-Query options > Data source > `Static`.
+1. Create another variable that relates to the first variable.
+Use the `Business Input Data Source` and set the variable type to `Query` with the `Code editor`.
+1. In Query options, set the Data source to `Static`.
-- Take the value of the `from` variable and add 7 days to it for each iteration.
+1. In the code, take the value of the `from` variable and add 7 days to it for each iteration.
-- Use `${variable_name}` syntax to use your variable in code.
+1. Use the `${variable_name}` syntax to reference your variable in code.

 ### Code